docsforadobe/docsforadobe.dev/docs/updating-legacy-docs/converting-rst-to-md.md

 1. Setup – installing required systems for the automated conversion
 2. Convert – running these systems to convert the .rst docs to .md
-3. Initialize Mkdocs – set up the new system that will serve the files
+3. Initialize MkDocs – set up the new system that will serve the files
 4. Text Cleanup – all of the work to turn the converted docs to a final product
 5. Project Cleanup – removing the legacy build system files
 6. Deploy